 If you’re planning on selling products or services online, you’ll need a platform that enables you to display your products and take secure online payments.
 If you’ve gone for a website builder, ecommerce functions will probably be available as an add-on or as part of a professional or business plan.
 You can expect it to cost you an additional $10 or so per month.

 If you’re building your own website, you have a few different options.
-Ecommerce platforms like Shopify, for example, enable you to build an online store from scratch or add one to an existing website.
-There are also a variety of popular add-ons available for CMSs, like the open-source WooCommerce plugin for WordPress.
+The best ecommerce website builders (opens in new tab) like Shopify (opens in new tab), for example, enable you to build an online store from scratch or add one to an existing website.
+There are also a variety of popular add-ons available for CMSs, like the open-source WooCommerce (opens in new tab) plugin for WordPress.

 The cheapest option will often be to use open-source solutions, like WordPress.org and WooCommerce, paired with budget-friendly web hosting - but you may find it worth the money to use a website builder that can streamline the creation process, and which offers ready-made solutions to monetizing your website.

 Further reading on website builders and web hosting